thiago95macedo/weth/addons/crm/README.md

 company uses Microsoft Outlook or Gmail, no one needs to change the way they work, so everyone stays productive.

 Route, sort and filter incoming emails automatically.
-Odoo CRM handles incoming emails and route them to the right opportunities or Sales Team.
+WETH CRM handles incoming emails and route them to the right opportunities or Sales Team.
 New leads are created on the fly and interested salespersons are notified automatically.